CNBC Releases New Edition of Top States for Business

 - Scoring well on the SBTCI does not mean a state will experience more growth; the Tax Foundation provides no evidence that their index actually predicts growth and research has generally found that it does not.
 Read more.

-- The index is a combination of 124 components of state tax systems, giving substantial emphasis to some components that cannot plausibly affect tax competitiveness, while ignoring features that have a large impact on business taxes (single-factor apportionment and deduction of federal corporate income taxes).
+- The index is a combination of over 124 components of state tax systems, giving substantial emphasis to some components that cannot plausibly affect tax competitiveness, while ignoring features that have a large impact on business taxes (single-factor apportionment and deduction of federal corporate income taxes).
 Read more.

 The Failure of the Kansas Experiment

 For ALEC and other advocates of income tax cutting, Kansas was to be the poster child.
 Governor Sam Brownback signed legislation in 2012 slashing income taxes, a move that was supposed to provide an “immediate and lasting boost” to the economy.
 In June of 2017, this drastic social experiment came to an end.
 The Kansas legislature overrode the Governor’s veto and enacted a bill to roll back most of the tax cuts.